This is a complete guide for forecasting, budgeting and setting the precept at your Parish, Town or Community Council in England and Wales.

 This is relevant to Clerks, Responsible Financial Officer (RFO), and any other Council staff or Councillors who wish to know about budgeting and forecasting.

-💰 So firstly, what is Budgeting?
+💰 So firstly, what is a parish or town council precept?

 Put simply, a budget is a financial plan for a specific period of time, often a year.
 For local councils the aim is to result in the calculation of the precept, but it also provides financial accountability for local authorities and represents the spending plan for the future of the community.